athos-innocenti/MovieAdvisor/README.md

 A Tuesday night, no idea what to watch, and too many options.

-Film Advisor aims to bridge the gap between: - inspiration (AI) - availability (platforms) - decision (user)
+Movie Advisor aims to bridge the gap between: - inspiration (AI) - availability (platforms) - decision (user)

 ------------------------------------------------------------------------